-- If an AAA/ADRC fails to submit billing invoices for accurately verified nutrition service units earned, it shall be deemed out of compliance, and funding shall be considered not earned. - 2.
-The AAA/ADRC Director and the PSA Director shall provide the LGOA with a written plan, as part of its Area Plan, which addresses how the AAA/ADRC shall ensure that nutrition providers/contractors are earning their units by abiding by OAA and LGOA guidelines. - 3.
-Group dining sites must use the official LGOA approved sign-in sheet (Report LG-94) to record clients utilizing nutrition services daily.
-This daily sign-in sheet is required even if providers/contractors use another sign-in process (including electronic card scanning).
-Sign-in sheets must be kept on file and provided to the LGOA upon request for a minimum of three years, in order to ensure accountability. - 4.
-Home-delivered meal providers/contractors shall certify that all drivers have delivered their assigned meals each day.
+- 1. The AAA must submit invoices to the LGOA no later than the 21st day of each month.
+The LGOA shall not reimburse for any nutrition service units deemed not earned. - 2.
+If an AAA fails to submit billing invoices for accurately verified nutrition service units earned, it shall be deemed out of compliance, and funding shall be considered not earned. - 3.
+The PSA Director shall provide the LGOA with a written plan, as part of its Area Plan, which addresses how the AAA shall ensure that nutrition providers are earning their units by abiding by OAA and LGOA guidelines. - 4.
+Group dining sites must use a sign-in sheet approved by the AAA to record clients who are utilizing nutrition services.
+This daily sign-in sheet is required even if providers use another sign-in process (including electronic card scanning).
+Sign-in sheets must be kept on file and provided to the LGOA upon request for a minimum of three years. - 5.
+Home-delivered meal providers shall certify that all drivers have delivered their assigned meals each day.
 In order to accurately record and verify that data, each meal driver will sign a copy of the home-delivered meal route before leaving the site to make deliveries.
 The document will be certified with the site manager's signature each day.
-The provider/contractor will maintain these records and make them available to the AAA/ADRC or LGOA upon request for a minimum of three years, in order to ensure accountability. - 5.
-If the client or responsible party is not present to accept the home-delivered meal, the driver must follow policies set forth by the AAA/ADRC and provider/contractor for undelivered meals.
+The provider will maintain these records and make them available to the AAA or LGOA upon request for a minimum of three years, in order to ensure accountability. - 6.
+If the client or responsible party is not present to accept the home-delivered meal, the driver must follow policies set forth by the AAA and provider for undelivered meals.
 The driver cannot leave the meal if the meal recipient is not home or does not answer the door.
-The provider/contractor must document the meal as undelivered and cite the reason the driver was unable to deliver the meal.
-This supporting documentation must be maintained by the provider/contractor and made available to the AAA/ADRC and LGOA upon request.
+The provider must document the meal as undelivered and cite the reason the driver was unable to deliver the meal.
+This supporting documentation must be maintained by the provider and made available to the AAA and LGOA upon request.
 If there is no documentation available to indicate an acceptable reason for the meals being marked as undelivered, the LGOA will consider the units not earned for reimbursement purposes.
 Meals that were undeliverable and exceeded the established time and temperature standards for safe food must be discarded.